feathersui/feathersui-starling/documentation/help/markdown/cookbook/item-renderer-select-on-tap.md

 It's a little complicated, but it will ensure that we are only tracking a single touch ID at a time.
 In multi-touch environments, this is essential.

 The key part is the line with the `isInBounds` local variable.
-What we're doing there with the call to `contains()` and `hitTest()` is ensuring two things: 1) the touch hasn't moved outside the bounds of the item renderer and 2) nothing else on the display list has moved above the item renderer to block the touch.
+What we're doing there with the call to [`contains()`](http://doc.starling-framework.org/core/starling/display/DisplayObjectContainer.html#contains()) and [`hitTest()`](http://doc.starling-framework.org/core/starling/display/DisplayObject.html#hitTest()) is ensuring two things: 1) the touch hasn't moved outside the bounds of the item renderer, and 2) nothing else on the display list has moved above the item renderer to block the touch.

-Also, you may have seen the `HELPER_POINT` object we passed to `getLocation()`.
-We're going to add a static constant that we can pass into that function so that it doesn't need to create a new [`flash.geom.Point`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/geom/Point.html) for its return value.
+Also, you may have seen the `HELPER_POINT` object we passed to [`getLocation()`](http://doc.starling-framework.org/core/starling/events/Touch.html#getLocation()) We're going to add a static constant that we can pass into that function so that it doesn't need to create a new [`flash.geom.Point`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/geom/Point.html) for its return value.
 This will help us avoid some unnecessary garbage collection when we check a touch's location to help performance a bit:

 ``` code
 private static const HELPER_POINT:Point = new Point();